Westerwald, Germany: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and F. Make sure to choose the correct type.
-Most adapters available online are just plugs and require your electronics to adjust the voltage themselves.
-If your electronics can't do that they could get fried.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types C and F. Ensure that you get the correct type.
+The majority of adapters currently being sold are simply plugs and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one is sufficent for most places.

 A portable power bank, like this one